LukasHaefele/technik-IKG/Readme.md

 ## What you need to do before using:

 There is a file you will have to create before you can safely use these tools.
 It is called "var.php" and is to be placed in the technik/ folder itself.
-The file will need to carry the variables that have sensitive information like the login for the database, the emails for Task automation and the passwords for authentication.
+The file will need to carry the variables that have sensitive information like the passwords for authentication.
+You'll also have to include the files in the dbc directory which handles your database connection.

 ## How it works: